fleetingbytes/heman/README.md

 # heman

-A library (libheman) containing the HTTP error [code registry][iana] and a CLI for querying it.
-The library also contains an unofficial code registry with a handful of arbitrarily selected error codes which have been proposed or used with some degree of popularity.
+Heman comprises a library containing the HTTP error [code registry][iana] (libheman) and a CLI to query it.

+The library also contains an unofficial code registry of a handful of arbitrarily selected error codes which have been proposed or used with some degree of popularity.
 This unofficial registry can be optionally included in the query.

+## Name

+The name *heman* comes from *H*TTP *E*rror *Man*ual.

 ## Installation